hvenzke/OpenSuSE-RPI-Snort/README.md

 BUILD Change details:

- - added rsyncd ,rsync cron  script pkg to oinkmaster  for local network based rules serever ( we know , snort can do this in server mode - but at DMZ thats impossible )
+ - added rsyncd ,rsync cron  script pkg to oinkmaster  for local network based rules serever ... we know , snort can do this in server mode - but at DMZ thats often impossible ...

 -  added doc , cron , sql package to barnyard2 ,
    fitted barnyard2 ´s config with BASE